Frequently Asked Questions

 Learn more about treating sciatica with neurovertebral decompression, click here !

-In cases where sciatica is caused by arthritis, osteoarthritis, poor posture, sacroiliac joint dysfunction, lumbar vertebrae joint dysfunction, lumbar vertebrae misalignment, pelvic misalignment, sprains, or pregnancy, osteopathic treatment offers excellent results.
+In cases where sciatica is caused by poor posture, sacroiliac joint dysfunction, lumbar vertebra joint dysfunction, lumbar vertebra misalignment, pelvic misalignment, sprain, or pregnancy, treatment of osteopathy offers excellent results.

 Spinal decompression is a safe and effective method to treat the symptoms of sciatica without resorting to invasive treatments such as surgery.
 If you suffer from chronic lower back or leg pain, it is important to consult your doctor to discuss the treatment options available to improve your quality of life.